 Click on this video to watch a short webinar delivered by Patricia, an email developer and expert at Chamaileon, during Inbox Expo London 2020.
 She will walk you through the steps of coding HTML emails to make them more inclusive.

-Email accessibility is a topic that has gained more and more popularity over the last few years.
-And for good reason.
-Designing and sending emails that can be read and understood by each subscriber, despite their visual impairment or other disabilities, helps get your message across and make your brand more inclusive.
-You can use our drag and drop email builder to create accessible emails in a matter of minutes.
-Our email editor allows you to add alt text to images, structure your email layout in H1, H2, H3, and so on.
+Accessibility in email marketing is a topic that has gained more and more popularity over the last few years.
+And for a good reason.
+Designing and sending emails that can be read and understood by everybody, despite their visual impairment or other disabilities, helps your brand stand out from the competition and show that you care.